Shubhambindal2017/spoken_english_to_written_english/README.md

 ## Yet to implement

-3. Handling of Dates e.g. Today's Date is twenty-eight October two thousand twenty as Today's Date is 28-10-2020/2020-10-28.
+1. Handling of Dates.

-4. Handling of Punctuation.
+2. Handling of Punctuation.

-5. Handling of proper spaces after one sentance.
+3. Handling of proper spaces after one sentance.